 Something I've never had & always wanted is a brother - & that's one reason I wanted to work on this play.
 Austin, the younger brother, seemed like the polar opposite of Lee. & I wondered why two brothers would choose such completely different paths?
 Why did Austin become a successful Hollywood screenwriter, with a family, & Lee a drifter & a thief with nothing tying him down?
 They seemed too different to be part of the same family.

 Justin & I rehearsed in the dusty, single-car garage behind my apartment in Hollywood.
 We set a card table up on its cement floor covered in motor oil.
-Sitting in lawn chairs as we ran lines it started to come to me: the two brothers, Austin & Lee … are really the same man!
+Sitting in lawn chairs as we ran lines it started to come to me: the John & I -- notes on TRUE WESTtwo brothers, Austin & Lee … are really the same man!
 They seem to be polar opposites.
 But actually... everything about Lee exists in Austin & visa versa.
 They both want connection, but don't know how to get it.
 Both crave their distant father's approval.
 Both of them want success. & they both want to be free.
 That's every man.
 That's me.

 Austin, is by all accounts successful.
 Yet, he craves what his criminal brother has.
 Lee's got the gift of the gab, he makes friends easily, the world is his oyster.
 But he's lost his potential for success in the world.
 Austin's a grown man with responsibilities & success, who's lost part of his heart.
 He stops himself from going after things he wants.
 After one work-through in class, Jeanie asked me "Where do you stop yourself?
 Where do you get in your own way?"
 I thought about it.
 Fear is a strange thing.
 It keeps you safe & it can keep you sedentary.
 I realized Austin wasn't boring at all.